Operators/swipes-view-ios/README.md

 	// There needs to be a filter on the views
 	BOOL isCurrentView = [self isEqual:card.yourClassObject];
-    if(isCurrentView) self.viewState = @"New State"; // Reset view state, possibly for reuse
+    if(isCurrentView) self.label.text = @"New State"; // Reset view state, possibly for reuse

 }
 ```